10 Best Places to Visit in Poland in Winter

 1 Warsaw

-Warsaw, the capital of Poland is one of the best destinations to visit in Poland during winter.
-Here there are many things to see and do in winter.
+Warsaw, the capital of Poland, is one of the best destinations to visit in Poland during winter.
+Here, there are many things to see and do in winter.

 2 Wisla

 Whenever you visit Wisla, it will always be bustling with life.
-There are plenty of restaurants and drinking places that add to the vibrancy of the place and there is never a dull moment.
+There are plenty of restaurants and drinking places that add to the vibrancy of the place, and there is never a dull moment.

 3 Zakopane

 This resort town is the capital of winter sports in Poland.
-It is situated in the South of Poland - Tatra Mountains and can be reached in 2 hours from Krakow.
+It is situated in the south of Poland - Tatra Mountains and can be reached in 2 hours from Krakow.

-If you are not interested in skiing there are lots of alternative activities.
-Take a trip to the south side of town to 'Snowlandia', it's a huge attraction made entirely out of snow and ice.
-The highlights include a giant ice maze, a large pyramid with lots of fun ice carvings inside and toboggan runs.
+If you are not interested in skiing, there are lots of alternative activities.
+Take a trip to the south side of town to 'Snowlandia'.
+It's a huge attraction made entirely out of snow and ice.
+The highlights include a giant ice maze, a large pyramid with lots of fun ice carvings inside, and toboggan runs.

-You can also take a horse-carriage ride through town and get a glimpse of various places, don't miss Koscieliska Street, its 19 th -century architecture set amidst the Tatra Mountains, and will make you feel like you have wandered into a winter wonderland.
+You can also take a horse-carriage ride through town and get a glimpse of various places.
+Don't miss Koscieliska Street, its 19th-century architecture set amidst the Tatra Mountains, and it will make you feel like you have wandered into a winter wonderland.
+There are plenty of authentic Polish restaurants in the center of town where you will find some much-needed hearty food.

-There are plenty of authentic Polish restaurants in the centre of town where you will find some much-needed hearty food.
-Finally, after a perfect ending to a day of activities, sightseeing and walking.
-Don't forget to visit the thermal spas.
-The geothermal waters are said to contain healing minerals; perfect for soothing any aching muscles.
+Finally, after a perfect ending to a day of activities, sightseeing, and walking, don't forget to visit the thermal spas.
+The geothermal waters are said to contain healing minerals, perfect for soothing any aching muscles.

 4 Gdansk